For three years, I’ve had the pleasure of being chief photographer at Advertising Week’s Asia event in Tokyo. A busy four days, but always great fun.

 Getting a system in place for coping with and organising the data from multiple shooters, shooting 30 events a day each is a trick in itself.
 Max and I got that sorted ahead of the event and it worked flawlessly throughout.

 The shots in this gallery are just mine.
-It wasn’t about excluding Nico’s work from publication, his are featured on the AWAsia website.
+It wasn’t about excluding Nico’s or Pierre’s work from publication, his are featured on the AWAsia website.
 This page, though, is about showing clients that I can shoot, organise and produce event photography for them.
-Nico is part of that team.
+Nico, Pierre ad Max are part of that team.
 Take it from me his work is well up to par.

-The highlight of this year’s event for me was getting to hang with, shoot and bounce on stage with Rev Run from legendary rap outfit, Run DMC.
+The highlight of the 2017 event for me was getting to hang with, shoot and bounce on stage with Rev Run from legendary rap outfit, Run DMC.
 I was a huge fan as a teenager.
 I still am.
 Meeting Run was awesome.
 Great end to a very cool week.

 If you have an event you’d like us to shoot for you, please get in touch.